pinobatch/little-things-gb/gbpng/README.md

 I'm interested in seeing proofs of concept to add support for other consoles' ROM image formats.
 Here are some exercises for the reader:

+**Game Boy:** The chunk type need not end in `m`.
+It can be `v`, which encodes `halt`, or another lowercase letter from `a` to `z`, which encode other `ld` instructions.
+Find practical uses for other such instructions as the first instruction of `rst $28`.

 **Super NES:** The program has to avoid enough of the last few banks as well as the first 41 bytes.
-Fortunately, these bytes have no special meaning on a Super NES; have your linker configuration avoid them.
-Then correct the SNES checksum instead of a GB checksum.
+Fortunately, these bytes have no special meaning on a Super NES, and it should be practical to reserve the space using the linker configuration.
+Then correct the LoROM or HiROM checksum instead of a GB checksum.

 **Genesis:** The first 41 bytes overlap the reset vector (at $0005) and the handlers for the first few exceptions: bus error, address